nanocosmos/docs/docs/cloud/troubleshooting.md

 &#9399;
 `Start` indicates the start time.\
 `End` indicates the end time.\
-`Duration` indicates the active time.\
+`Duration` indicates the active time.
-`Drops` indicates streaming was stopped unexpectedly.

 &#9400;
 Groups of meta-data information are shown related to the stream.
 The meta-data includes :\